aiogram/aiogram/docs/dispatcher/dispatcher.rst

 Dispatcher is root :obj:`Router` and in code Dispatcher can be used directly for routing updates or attach another routers into dispatcher.

 Here is only listed base information about Dispatcher.
-All about writing handlers, filters and etc. you can found in next pages:
+All about writing handlers, filters and etc. you can find in next pages:

 - :ref:`Router <Router>`
 - :ref:`Filtering events`

 .. autoclass:: aiogram.dispatcher.dispatcher.Dispatcher
-    :members: __init__, feed_update, feed_raw_update, feed_webhook_update, start_polling, run_polling
+    :members: __init__, feed_update, feed_raw_update, feed_webhook_update, start_polling, run_polling, stop_polling

 Simple usage